 Perfect for the bedtime reader – Sarah would recommend it for age 13+, or mature younger readers.

-Air Born by J. L. Pawley
+By J. L. Pawley

 Eunoia Publishing Limited

 The title says it all.
 Tyler Owen is in the air, skydiving solo for the first time, when his wings burst from his back.
 He plunges spectacularly to the ground, only to wake up in hospital, media surrounding him.
 He escapes, and is hunted by both fanatic religious and geneticists.
 He is not alone in his fate, and a band of flying teens convene.
 Tyler becomes Hawk, Victoria becomes Kestrel, we have Miguel, Tui, Raven and Owl.

 Why has this happened to them?
 Who is responsible?
 And how are they going to escape alive?
 Great tension, great, diverse characters and voices, realistic setting.
 This is alternate universe fantasy – Sarah would recommend it for age 12+.

 By Sabrina Malcolm

 Tuttle is an astronomy nut (not an astrology nut – though he admits the stories are pretty cool): his first word was Tuttle, so though his given name is Duncan, he has never been known by anything else.
 His dad is missing in action on Mt Everest, having disappeared under suspicious circumstances.
 He was leading a climb, and it appears from reports that he deliberately left a paying customer behind when descending a mountain in terrible conditions.